-- Add tomatoes and sprinkle salt and turmeric.
+- Transfer the tomatoes and sprinkle salt and turmeric.
 Fry until the tomatoes turn completely soft and blend well with onions.

-- Add mint or coriander leaves and fry for a minute.
+- Next add mint and fry for a minute.

-- Add garam masala, red chili powder and crushed fennel or saunf.
+- Add garam masala, red chili powder and crushed fennel.
 Saute for 2 to 3 minutes until the raw smell of chili powder goes away.

-- Add water and stir.
-Cook on a low flame till the potato is cooked and oil begins to separate.
+- Pour 1½ to 1¾ water and stir.
+Bring it to a rapid boil.
+Lower the heat to medium and cook covered till the potatoes are fully cooked and oil rises to the top.
 You can also pressure cook on a low flame for one whistle.

 - Add chopped coriander and Serve potato kurma with biryani, pulao or chapathi.